Albuquerque Institute of Biblical Law

 Biblical Covenants

-When we look at the whole of the Bible, we see a few covenants that are well defined, understood and identifiable.
-Those covenants include: the Abrahamic, Sinai (collective), Davidic and Messianic covenants.
-But these four covenants don’t provide us with a complete biblical covenant theology, because as we have seen it does not satisfy the rule of seven signifying a state of completion.
+When we look at the whole of the Bible, we see five covenants that are well defined, understood and identifiable.
+Those covenants include: the Abrahamic, Priesthood (Levitical), Sinai (collective), Davidic and Messianic covenants.
+But these five covenants don’t provide us with a complete biblical covenant theology, because as we have seen it does not satisfy the rule of seven signifying a state of completion or fullness and we don’t see the change in the priesthood in the Law to the Melchizedek Priesthood.

 Biblical Covenants